Experience of domestic violence

 View the data source

-Has the proportion of women with disability who experienced family and domestic violence changed over time?
+Has the proportion of women with disability who experienced partner violence or abuse changed over time?

-The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced family or domestic violence since age 15, compared with women without disability.
-Data from 2012 and 2016 are used.
-In 2016, the proportion of women with disability who had experienced family or domestic violence was 44%, compared with 30% for women without disability.
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced violence by an intimate partner and/or emotional abuse by a cohabiting partner in the past 3 years, compared with women without disability.
+Data from 2012 to 2021–22 are used.
+In 2021–22, 11% of women with disability had experienced partner violence or abuse, compared with 7.7% for women without disability.
+The baseline used to track change over time is 2021–22.

 More detailed data by age group are shown in the table.